kneoloch/Wind-Waker-GC-Coop-Multiplayer-Guide/README.md

 - Alternatively, if you want to change the players' colors or don't want to use an external tool to patch the dol, you can use the "Patcher.jar" included instead.
 Make sure you have "Java" to run it.
 To run the program, open the "Patcher.jar", set the parameters you want and click "Patch!".
 The "Select dol" input corresponds to the original dol and "Select output" output corresponds to the path where the new dol will be created.

-(Make sure the "main.dol" file in "sys" folder is replaced with the newly patched one, still named as "main.dol")
+**Make sure the "main.dol" file in "sys" folder is replaced with the newly patched one, still named as "main.dol".**

 Replace your "bi2.bin" with the one in the archive depending on what ROM version (US or PAL) you have, and make sure to rename the new bin file so that it replaces the old one with the name still as "bi2.bin".
 Same idea as with the "main.dol" file.